Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 The ViewSonic M1+ projector is the new revision of the older ViewSonic M1 projector.
 Even though it’s a portable projector, it is very much usable, especially for watching movies on the go.
 The dual Harman Kardon speakers sound pretty good too.

 The ViewSonic M1+ has a 300 lumens built-in LED light source, which is much lower than the ViewSonic LS810.
 Once again, that is perfectly fine for a battery-powered portable projector.
-You can’t really expect thousands of lumens out of it, not like you can with the ViewSonic PA503S, which has 3800 lumens.
+You can’t expect thousands of lumens out of it, unlike with the ViewSonic PA503S, which has 3800 lumens.

-Even though it’s a portable projector with just a USB C port and a proprietary smart TV interface and Wi-Fi, it does feature vertical keystone correction.
+Even though it’s a portable projector with just a USB C port, a proprietary smart TV interface, and Wi-Fi, it does feature vertical keystone correction.
 The integrated smart stand provides basically 360° rotation.
-If your phone supports MHL, you can even connect it as a host device using a USB C cable.
+If your phone supports MHL, you can connect it as a host using a USB-C cable.